samgonzalez27/code-reviewer/README.md

 - Tested with [pytest](https://pytest.org/)
 - Type validation with [Pydantic](https://pydantic-docs.helpmanual.io/)

+## 🌟 Star This Project

+If you find this project useful, please consider giving it a star on GitHub!
+It helps others discover the project and motivates continued development.

-## 📧 Contact
+## 📧 Support

 Questions or feedback?
-Open an issue or contact the maintainers.
+Open an issue on GitHub or reach out to the maintainers.

 ---

-**Built with ❤️ using Test-Driven Development**
+**Built with ❤️ using Test-Driven Development & GitHub Copilot Integration**